auroris/City-of-Heroes-Account-Portal/README.md

 * Open the command line, navigate to the root directory of this website and run `php composer.phar install`.
 This will download required library files.

-* Finally, open `\src\settings.php` and configure your database credentials, path to dbquery.exe and other settings.
+* Configuration is stored in \App\Config.
+Rename config.env.example to config.env and put in your database credentials, your command to start dbquery, and your portal's name and crypto keys.
+Just put some random typing as your key and iv values.

 # Customization